phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 set their accessible content (i.e., the descriptions you add).
 These options let you set things like:

 - The accessible name (or ```labelContent```).
 - The help text description (or ```descriptionContent```), i.e., an optional description that provides some contextual information about what the component does.
-If you need a help text description, it is a good practice to start the help text with a verb.
+If you need a help text description, it is good practice to start the help text with a verb.
 - Depending on the component type, you may need object responses to communicate current and changed values.
 Not all interactive components require object responses.
 - Depending on the component type, you may need context responses to succinctly confirm or describe the resulting change to the surrounding context that results from the action taken on the component.